Optical telegraph: Spain

 In Spain, the engineer Agustín de Betancourt developed his own system which was adopted by that state; in 1798 he received a Royal Appointment, and the first stretch of line connecting Madrid and Aranjuez was in operation as of August 1800.
 Spain was spanned by an extensive semaphore telegraph network in the 1840s and 1850s.
 The three main semaphore lines radiated from Madrid.
 The first ran north to Irun on the Atlantic coast at the French border.
 The second ran east to the Mediterranean, then north along the coast through Barcelona to the French border.
-The third ran south to Cadiz on the Atlantic coast.
-These lines served many other Spanish cities, including: Aranjuez, Badajoz, Burgos, Castellon, Ciudad Real, Córdoba, Cuenca, Gerona, Pamplona, San Sebastian, Seville, Tarancon, Taragona, Toledo, Valladolid, Valencia, Vitoria and Zaragoza.
+The third ran south to Cádiz on the Atlantic coast.
+These lines served many other Spanish cities, including: Aranjuez, Badajoz, Burgos, Castellón de la Plana, Ciudad Real, Córdoba, Cuenca, Girona, Pamplona, San Sebastián, Seville, Tarancon, Tarragona, Toledo, Valladolid, Valencia, Vitoria-Gasteiz and Zaragoza.

 The rugged topography of the Iberian peninsula that facilitated the design of semaphore lines conveying information from hilltop to hilltop, made it difficult to implement wire telegraph lines when that technology was introduced in the mid 19th century.
-The Madrid-Cadiz line was the first to be dismantled in 1855, but other segments of the optical system continued to function until the end of the Carlist Wars in 1876.
+The Madrid–Cádiz line was the first to be dismantled in 1855, but other segments of the optical system continued to function until the end of the Carlist Wars in 1876.